Tilting modules and dominant dimension with respect to injective modules: Tilting modules and dominant dimension

-In Proposition \ref{prop-construct-tilting}, let $Q$ be a maximal projective-injective direct summand of $A$.
-Then $T^{d}=A^{d}\oplus Q$ coincides with the tilting module which is shown in \cite{CBS17, NRTZ19, PrSa}.
-Thus Proposition \ref{prop-construct-tilting} can be regarded as one of generalisations of their results.
+In Proposition \ref{prop-construct-tilting}(1), let $Q$ be a maximal projective-injective direct summand of $A$.
+Then $\mathbf{T}^{d}=A^{d}\oplus Q$ coincides with the tilting module which is described in \cite{CX16, CBS17, NRTZ19, PrSa}.
+Thus Proposition \ref{prop-construct-tilting}(1) can be regarded as one of generalizations of their results.